tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 If everything is configured properly, this commit will have a `verified` status on GitHub.

-{% maincolumn 'assets/img/openpgp-card/github_show.png' 'Window ask for PIN when signing the commit'%}

 ## Email encryption

 Another use case I would prefer OpenGPG card is the email signature and encryption.
-As I am working on both Windows and Linux for engineering challenges, it is handy to store and share the PGP key on the card.
+Since my computer is dual boot in Linux and Windows, I would have to keep two sets of keys if I don't have a way to share them.
+The smart card address this issue by storing the key on the chip and I don't have to worry about the leak of private keys.
-There are many options to deal with email encryption under different operating systems.
+When it comes to the email clients, there are many options on under different operating systems.

-### Thunderbird + Enigmail
+**Thunderbird + Enigmail** on all major OS

 Enigmail add-on provides email signature and encryption support with OpenGPG.
 This is the first choice for me as the solution works on all platforms: Linux, Windows, and macOS.

-### Outlook + Gpg4win
+**Outlook + Gpg4win** on Windows

 Sometimes, you do need Outlook to arrange a few things for you and this when Gpg4win step in.
 If you do enjoy the integration of Microsoft productivity suite, go for this.

-### Apple mail + GPGTools
+**Apple mail + GPGTools** on macOS

 Similarly, there is a native option for macOS users.
 The only downside is that GPGTools is not free anymore.